 As a predominantly C# shop we use /// documentation ubiquitously.
 This decorates class, interface, and method declarations.
 The /// helper auto-generates XML stubs to document the nuts and bolts of the API.

 These pop up when your code is being referenced by an external project or DLL (dynamic-link library), provided that you’ve distributed the debugging files.
 Our IDE (integrated development environment) renders this as tool-tip help wherever a reference appears.
 This greatly aids developers, who are diving into our code for the first time, when trying to fix a bug or extend it for a new use case.

 It’s worth researching your language and IDE of choice to learn how to extend it with contextual help for your libraries.
-If you’re not used to documenting your APIs, I suggest reading these articles to get started.

 We also include regular // comments beyond API documentation.
 We add these wherever the code is counter-intuitive, or if we’ve found a particularly elegant solution to a problem.
 We also use these to create “to-do’s” for later refactor when putting in a quick-and-dirty fix.